 What are you working on now?

 I’m finishing a couple of short documentaries.
 One of them is called Couple in a Room Smoking Cigarettes, which is a love story.
 I’m also working on a script for my feature debut, The Root Crown, with a lot of help from the Torino Film Lab.
 And, finally, I’m finishing up a script for an animated feature film for kids, called Heart of a Tower.
 It’s a wonderful project I was invited to work on last year.
 Since starting on it, I’ve had dreams about talking ravens and lovely things like that.
-Wish luck to my crew, as we’re starting production right now!
+Wish luck to the crew, as we’re starting production right now!